ShadowDraco/frolics-chaos/README.md

     - Don't go above y level 30 because all blocks are removed when toggled off
     - much more responsive than the ruby "Double jumper" because this is a safety feature!!
     However, it is lacking in freedom, only for use in the caves :)
+    - Remember to toggle off your AFK mine enchant when not in use to delete the blocks

   <br><br>

-  - added *stats* for sapphires and rubies silk-touched spawners (more to come)!!
+  - added *stats* for sapphires, rubies, silk-touched spawners, etc (more to come)!!

 <hr>